Chapter 10 Linear models with a single, categorical X (“t-tests” and “ANOVA”)

 Notes

-1. car::Anova has arguments for reporting the Type III sum of squares.
-Again, this is not relevant to a single factor ANOVA with no covariates but to avoid catastrophic code in the future, its good to know about best practices now, so I’m pre-peating what is written in Section 15.11.4.2.
+has arguments for reporting the Type III sum of squares.
+Again, this is not relevant to a single factor ANOVA with no covariates but to avoid catastrophic code in the future, its good to know about best practices now, so I’m pre-peating what is written in Section 15.11.4.2.- Background: The default model matrix in the

-2. Background: The default model matrix in the lm function uses dummy (or treatment) coding.
-For a Type 3 SS ANOVA (the kind that matches that in Graphpad Prism or JMP), we need to tell lm to use sum (or deviation) coding.
+function uses dummy (or treatment) coding.
+For a Type 3 SS ANOVA (the kind that matches that in Graphpad Prism or JMP), we need to telllm

-4. The coefficients of m1_type3 will be different from m1.
+.
 The intercept will be the grand mean and the coefficients of the non-reference levels (the effects) will be their deviations from the grand mean.
-I don’t find this definition of “effects” very useful for most experiments in biology.
+I don’t find this definition of “effects” very useful for most experiments in biology. - The contrasts (differences in the means among pairs of groups) in the contrast table will be the same, regardless of the contrast coding.

 Danger!.
 Many online sites suggest this bit of code before a Type III ANOVA using car::Anova: